Signs Your Loved One May Need Additional Support

 Here are 5 signs that it may be time for your loved one to get additional support:

-• A loss of interest in things they once enjoyed.
-One of the top reasons seniors and their loved ones begin looking into senior living is due to a concern for loneliness.
-A loss of interest in things they once enjoyed doing can be a sign of depression or a memory or thinking issue.
+• A loss of interest in things your loved one once enjoyed.
+One of the top reasons seniors and their loved ones begin looking into senior living is a concern for loneliness.
+A loss of interest in things they once enjoyed doing can be a sign of depression or memory loss.

-• Change in weight or appearance.
+• Change in demeanor or appearance.
 While aging is a gradual process, changes associated with illnesses or lifestyle choices are not a normal part of aging.
-Gaining or losing weight rapidly, for example, can be a sign associated with various lifestyle changes for a senior.
+Gaining or losing weight rapidly, for example, can be a sign that additional support is needed for a senior.

 • Having difficulty completing daily tasks.
 Maybe you’ve noticed a few bills have gone unpaid or your loved one no longer feels comfortable driving to the grocery store.
 Having difficulty with daily tasks can range anywhere from frustration with using your telephone to struggling to communicate a need for help with instrumental activities of daily living.

 • “It’s just too much space.”
-When the kids are living at home and family comes to visit once a month, having a big, family home made sense.
-But now that the kids have moved away, you may be spending most of your time completing tasks like cleaning, landscaping, and preparing for the winder, instead of making the most of your retirement years, making now the right time to consider downsizing.
+When a family lives at home rather than just visiting, having a bigger home made sense.
+Now that the kids have moved away, you may be spending most of your time completing household tasks like cleaning, landscaping, and preparing for the change of seasons, instead of making the most of your retirement years, making now the right time to consider downsizing.